 - Serum and dosages from your allergist

-Will parents be notified if a student is ill or receiving counseling services?
+Will parents be notified if a student is receiving counseling services?

-Parents are not notified if a student is ill unless the student requests parental notification or if the student has a serious injury or illness.
+Parents are not notified if a student is seen in the Health Center unless the student requests parental notification or if the student has a serious injury or illness.
 It is the student’s responsibility to notify parents of deviations from normal health.
 The Health Center staff will speak with parents about a student’s health or counseling issues if the student has given written consent.

 What happens if a student is sick and cannot study or attend class?

 Students are encouraged to discuss their absence from class or inability to do assigned work with their professors.
 Class or assignment excusal notes are not issued by the Health Center.

 How do I request immunization and/or health records from the Lee Student Health Center?

 A student must provide written authorization for medical records to be released from the Health Center.
 The medical release form may be downloaded here.

 Executive Director, Student Health Services

 Lee Student Health Center